-RECOMMENDATION 2.4: Identify and/or establish funding sources for large transportation infrastructure projects.
+RECOMMENDATION 23.4: Identify and/or establish funding sources for large transportation infrastructure projects.

-- 2.4.1 Develop an easy-to-use scoring system to help prioritize the need for and to measure the success of transportation improvements.
-Separate classifications could be made for the different agencies responsible for maintaining individual roadways. - 2.4.2 Explore outside sources (such as CDOT, FHWA, DOLA, and health based non-profit organizations) to assist in the cost-sharing of transportation improvements along Highway 160. - 2.4.3 Utilize special improvement districts, grants, low interest loans, and public-private and public-public partnership to assist in funding of large transportation projects.
+- 2.4.1 Continue to measure the success of the 2015 Street Tax. - 2.4.1 Develop an easy to use scoring system to help prioritize the need for and to measure the success of transportation improvements.
+Separate classifications could be made for the different agencies responsible for maintaining individual roadways. - 2.4.2 Explore outside sources (such as CDOT, FHWA, DOLA, and health based non-profit organizations) to assist in the cost-sharing of transportation improvements along Highway 160. - 2.4.3 Utilize special improvement districts, grants, low interest loans, and public-private and public-public partnership to assist in funding of large transportation projects. - 2.4.4 Research the pros and cons of implementing a street impact fee for new development.

-RECOMMENDATION 2.5: Increase public transportation and ride sharing services.
+RECOMMENDATION 23.5: Increase public transportation and ride sharing services.